 In this post, you'll find 10 summer learning activities parents and teachers can use engage kids in summer writing.
 Download and print them now!

 Summer Learning Activities That Keep Kids Writing

 Summertime can be filled with adventures.
 Capturing those adventures through descriptive writing is a great way to keep students writing and thinking about language this summer.

 With this summer writing activity, students will pick a writing prompt and then write a letter about that topic.
 Have students use the letter template in the Letter Writing Prompt Activity to write their final draft.

 Summer break is often filled with barbecues, late night snacks, fresh watermelon, and cold treats.
 Have students write a short essay about their favorite summertime dinner using the printable The Perfect Meal worksheets.

 The essay writing worksheets that are available for download will encourage students to focus on word choice and will provide an opportunity to practice outlining and composing short essays.
 To make this short essay writing activity especially fun for kids, the worksheets are made-up of place setting elements that will be cut and assembled once the writing is complete.

 Encourage your students or children to keep a summer journal.
-There are many benefits of journal writing, including providing individuals a space to write openly about their thoughts, struggles, experiences, and adventures.
+There are many benefits to journal writing, including providing individuals a space to write openly about their thoughts, struggles, experiences, and adventures.

 To ensure students or children engage in different types of journal writing this summer, alternate between free writing and journal prompts.
 With journal writing prompts, students are provided a variety of questions and sentence starters to start their journal entry.
 Download a list of journal writing topics now.

 Summertime provides ample time for young people to read books of interest, and to catch the “Reading Bug”.
 Whether you are a teacher or parent, a book review is a great way for kids to share what they are reading.
 Start by providing your student or child with a grade-appropriate book to read.
 Then establish the book review guidelines.
 Below are some suggested guidelines.